El-hamidy-Abderahman/travel_agency_bot/README.md

 # Terminal 2: Start Rasa server
 rasa run --enable-api --cors "*"

+# Terminal 3: Serve the web interface
+python3 -m http.server 8000

-# Open index.html in your browser
+# Open http://localhost:8000 in your browser
 ```

 ### Web Interface
-- Open `index.html` in any modern web browser
+- Open `http://localhost:8000` in your browser after running the server
 - Start chatting in Arabic
 - Follow the bot's prompts for booking flights or hotels